MorsGames/wTimer/README.md

 - timer_system_update(tick_rate[OPTIONAL])
 - timer_system_room_end()

-This library is only tested on Windows and HTML5.
-It should also work on other platforms, but if it doesn't please let me know.
+This library is only tested on Windows and HTML5 platforms, but it should also work on other platforms as well.
 It also comes with an example project that will teach you the basics.

-The entirety of this project is licensed under **MPL 2.0**.
-Please give me credit if you end up using this library, otherwise I will be very sad.
+The entirety of this project is licensed under **MPL 2.0**, so please give me credit if you end up using it.

 ## Changelog
 v1.1.0 (27/06/2020):